pedrostc/AoCDojo3-Mastermind/README.md

 We recommend the use of VS Code on this session.
 This repo has some recommended extensions that will help you throughout the session.
 To find them search by `@recommended` on the **Extensions** menu, and see the **Workspace Recommendations** tab.

-This repo has a tutorial that can help you getting started with the session, to use it you need the **CodeTour** extension.
+This repo has a tutorial that can help you getting started with the session, to use it you need the [Codetour extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).
 After that extension is installed you will find the tutorial under the **CODETOUR** tab in the **Explorer** menu.

 After cloning, run `npm install` on the root of this repository to install all necessary dependencies.